playportal-studio/AirTime/README.md

 	* Navigate to [playPORTAL Studio](https://studio.playportal.io)
 	* Click on <b>Sign Up For FREE Account</b>
-	* After creating your account, email us at [info@playportal.io](mailto:info@playportal.io?subject=Developer%20Sandbox%20Access%20Request) to verify your account.
+	* After creating your account, email us at accounts@playportal.io to introduce yourself and your project and we will consider you for early access.

 * ### <b>Step 2:</b> Register your App with playPORTAL